Frequently Asked Questions

 In-kind support can contribute to this match requirement, but at least 50% of the minimum requirement must be direct support.Previously expended funds cannot be used as direct match.
 Direct match can be pending at time of application, but grant award will be dependent on securing appropriate match.

-The Catalyst Fund focuses on collaborative capacity and processes that strengthen a Partnership’s ability to achieve its long-term conservation goals.
-As such, funding may be used for staff or contract support for Partnership coordination roles and/or costs associated with other collaborative process activities such as convening meetings (space, lodging, travel), web and print communications, stakeholder outreach activities, and strategic planning and conservation prioritization.
+The Catalyst Fund focuses on providing collaborative infrastructure and coordination capacity investments that strengthen a Partnership’s ability to achieve its long-term conservation goals.
+As such, funding may be used for staff or contract support for Partnership coordination roles and/or costs associated with other collaborative process activities such as convenings, web and print communications, stakeholder engagement, and strategic planning and conservation prioritization.
 Funding cannot be used for direct conservation project implementation such as trail building, land management activities, or the acquisition of land or conservation easements.
 Funding also cannot be used for academic research or writing; capital campaigns or capital improvements; office equipment; or political lobbying.

-New in 2021, the Catalyst Fund is switching to a single-stage application process, with a single proposal required.
-(In years past, an in-depth pre-proposal and a full proposal were required.)
+The Catalyst Fund operates with an open-call, single-stage application process.
 Applicants will submit proposals through an online application portal.
 Applicants who have difficulty navigating the online portal should contact the Catalyst Fund Manager.
-Indigenous-led Partnerships, if preferred, can complete a Word form proposal and submit it via email to Jonathan Peterson.
+Indigenous-led Partnerships can, if preferred, complete a Word form proposal and submit it via email to Jonathan Peterson.

-Catalyst Fund proposals are due on Friday, April 23rd by 9pm ET.
-Grant awards will be announced in July 2021.
+Catalyst Fund proposals are due by Friday, April 22nd.
+Grant awards will be finalized in July 2022.

 The Catalyst Fund is a program of the Network for Landscape Conservation.
-The Network is legally a fiscally sponsored project of the Center for Large Landscape Conservation (CLLC), which administers the Fund and makes final decisions on Catalyst Fund disbursements.
+The Network is a fiscally sponsored project of the Center for Large Landscape Conservation (CLLC).
 As such, grant agreements will be executed between grantees and CLLC.

-A grant program committee composed of collaborative landscape conservation practitioners from across the country and representing multiple sectors and perspectives has been assembled to evaluate all proposals and make grant award recommendations.
+A Catalyst Fund program committee composed of collaborative landscape conservation practitioners from across the country and representing multiple sectors and perspectives has been assembled to evaluate all proposals and make grant award recommendations.

 For one-year grants, 100% of the funding will be provided upon signing of the grant agreement.
 For two-year grants, the typical disbursement schedule is 50% of the grant award upon signing of the grant agreement, with the remaining 50% of the grant award disbursed at the start of the second year (upon submission of an interim report).
-However, the main focus is on working with grantees to put them in position to be successful, and we are open to having discussions about alternative disbursement schedules if a grant is awarded.
+However, the main focus is on working with grantees to put them in position to be successful, and we are open to discussing alternative disbursement schedules as helpful.

-In short, yes, applicants should consider reapplying again if they remain a strong fit with the parameters of the Fund.
-We encourage such applicants to carefully review the RFP, as this has been updated from last year.
-The Applicant Guidance Document remains a resource for helping applicants determine if they are an appropriate fit for the Fund and how to present a compelling and competitive request.
-With this 2021 funding round, we are shifting to a simplified proposal narrative (and no longer requiring an in-depth pre-proposal and second final proposal).
-Applicants are welcome to submit a request for the same need/purpose as last year (assuming that need/purpose remains), and should feel free to repurpose portions of their past proposals as helpful in answering the updated proposal narrative questions.
+In short, yes, applicants should consider reapplying again if they remain a strong fit with the parameters of the Fund as outlined in the RFP.
+The Applicant Guidance Document remains a resource for helping applicants determine if they are an appropriate fit for the Fund and how best to present a compelling and competitive request.
+Applicants are welcome to submit a request for the same need/purpose as in previous submissions (assuming that need/purpose remains), and should feel free to repurpose portions of their past proposals as helpful in answering the proposal narrative questions.
 You should be able to access past proposals via your dashboard on the Catalyst Fund online application portal to expedite copying and pasting from past submissions.

 Funding for the Catalyst Fund has been made available through the generous support of the Doris Duke Charitable Foundation and the William and Flora Hewlett Foundation.

 We encourage you to read the Catalyst Fund RFP carefully, and to review the Applicant Guidance Document.
-Additionally, two webinars have been scheduled to provide an opportunity for interested applicants to have questions answered; these are scheduled for Monday, March 22 at 2pm ET and Tuesday, March 30 at 2 pm ET.
+Additionally, two webinars have been scheduled to provide an opportunity for interested applicants to ask questions; these are scheduled for Monday, March 21 at 2pm ET and Tuesday, March 29 at 2 pm ET.
 Recordings of these webinars will be added to the Catalyst Fund page on the Network’s website upon completion.
 Finally, Catalyst Fund Manager Jonathan Peterson will be available for questions by email after your careful review of the RFP, the Applicant Guidance Document, and the webinars.
 Please indicate “Catalyst Fund RFP Question” in the subject line of your email.